arunbaby0/arunbaby.com/_ai_agents/0006-agent-frameworks-landscape.md

 *   Building a **Stock Research Bot**?
 Use AutoGen (Code Execution).
 *   Building a **Story Writer**?
 Use CrewAI (Creativity).

-In the next post, we will put this theory aside and **Build Your First Agent** from scratch, using raw Python to see exactly what these frameworks hide from you.
+With the landscape understood, the next step is to **Build Your First Agent** from scratch, using raw Python to see exactly what these frameworks hide from you.